 Give yourself room to work by clearing out all the weeds and plants around the base of the fence.
 Remove any previous fence decor and also any creepers you may find growing on the fence.
 Make sure the bottom can be painted easily by removing any soil in the way.

 Get rid of the dirt or rust on your fence by thoroughly cleaning it.
 Use a brush to remove any stubborn dirt you may find.
-You can also consider renting out a sandblaster from a hardware store to speed up the process.
-Work around both sides of the mesh, removing as much rust and dirt as possible.
+Workaround both sides of the mesh, removing as much rust and dirt as possible.
 Then spray down the fence using a hose to remove any scraps of dirt or leaves sitting in the fence.
 Allow it to dry off completely.

 Block any areas of the fence that you don’t want to be painted by using masking tape.
 Make sure to cover up any walls or trees that stand close to the fence.